egunadi/dsci554-a1/README.md

 - Used for life expectancy data
   - Life Expectancy at Birth Year based on Country
+  - A line graph projecting life expectancy at birth from 1950-2100 for Indonesia and USA.
+Over time, the disparity between the two countries seem to converge at the 80-90 year age-range.

 #### the charts (e.g., choice of form and visual encodings, axes, etc.)